iexdll/k9/README.md

 Delete breed
 > DELETE /breed/id/

-If there are dogs of this breed, than service will respond with status 424
+If there are dogs of this breed, than breed will not be deleted, service will respond with status 424

 Get all breeds
 > GET /breeds/